Metrakit/clappr-comment-plugin/README.md

-clappr-test-plugin
+clappr-comment-plugin
 ==================

-A plugin for add comments on a second sidebar
+A plugin for add comments and show comments on the sidebar